 - Master of Arts, Ball State University

-- Consultant and Master Coach, SMART Learning Systems, 2004 – present
+- Consultant and Master Coach for SMART Learning Systems from 2004 – present

-- Trainer, Brain Research Through Mind Matters (Dr. Pat Wolfe), 2008 – present, Muncie Community Schools, Muncie, IN
+- Trainer for Brain Research Through Mind Matters (Dr. Pat Wolfe) 2008 – present

 - Director of Curriculum, Assessment, Research, and Professional Development